Jump to Recipe Print Recipe

 The wet ingredients in the dry ingredients.

-Step 3: In a small bowl, add the egg, vanilla extract, and melted butter.
+Step 3: Add the egg, vanilla extract, and melted butter to a small bowl.
 Whisk to blend the wet ingredients.

-NOTE: You can also use a standing mixer to mix up the cookie dough.
-Just Remember to add the wet ingredients first, then, add the dry ingredients.
-Mix on low speed and gradually increase when the flour is blended in.
+NOTE: You can also use a standing mixer to mix the cookie dough.
+Just Remember to add the wet ingredients first, then the dry ingredients.
+Mix on low speed and gradually increase the speed when the flour is blended in.

 Cookie dough balls on a baking sheet.